umbopepato/visua-website/_guide/get-started.md

 #### Install

-Install visua globally
+In most cases installing visua globally is fine:

 ```bash
 $ npm install -g visua
 ```

-or locally if you plan to use it in you CI/CD pipelines
+however if you plan to use it in environments other than your computer (for example in your CI/CD pipelines) installing it locally is the preferred way:

 ```bash
 $ npm install visua